-The differences between raw and ripe Pu'er tea: 1.
+The differences between raw and ripe Pu'er Tea: 1.
 Raw tea is mainly green or dark green in color; ripe tea is black or reddish-brown.
 2. After picking, raw tea goes through processes such as withering, fixation, etc.; ripe tea also goes through fixation, kneading, etc. after picking.
-3. After brewing, the of raw tea is light green or golden yellow; the infusion of ripe tea is chestnut red or dark red.
+3. After brewing, the Infusion of raw tea is light green or golden yellow; the infusion of ripe tea is chestnut red or dark red.
 4. The water temperature for brewing raw tea is slightly lower; ripe tea can be brewed with boiling water.

 The differences between raw and ripe Pu'er tea: